Anlin Windows vs Milgard

 How They Market

-Anlin follows a pretty traditional sales and marketing approach, which is to use a network of local window companies to sell their windows&doors.
-This is the way most companies sell their products, as opposed to using a direct-to-consumer apporach as do companies like Universal Windows Direct or Apex Energy solutions.
+Anlin follows a pretty traditional sales and marketing approach, which is to use a network of local window companies to sell their products.
+This is the way most companies sell their products, as opposed to using a direct-to-consumer apporach as do companies like Universal Windows Direct or Apex Energy Solutions.
 The other approach, which Anlin doe not use, is to sell through retail stores such as Home Depot, Lowes, and Menards.

 By using a distribution network, Anlin can reach a ton of consumers, without having to have “boots on the grounds” - as is the case with a direct to consumer approach.
 So, for instance, a company might sell the Milgard Tuscany series, Anlin Del Mar windows, as well as Marvin fiberglass windows.
 This provides consumers with different options and price points.